 Your thesis may contain one or more scholarly articles or chapters, published, accepted or submitted for publication by reputable journals or publishers during the time of your candidature.
-The thesis in V2021-12-09 (BGR) Graduate Research Examinations - Schedule B- Presentation of Theses for Graduate Research Degrees 9 its entirety may also have been published or submitted for publication as a scholarly book.
+The thesis in its entirety may also have been published or submitted for publication as a scholarly book.
 When your thesis contains articles or chapters, these will be thematically linked and describe a coherent research program.

-Where your thesis contains publications, you must still adhere to all the general requirements outlined in Section A, in addition to any specific requirements outlined in this section.
+Where your thesis contains publications, you must still adhere to all the general requirements outlined in Section A, in addition to any specific requirements outlines in this section.